South African miners keen to start generating their own power

-CAPE TOWN/JOHANNESBURG, Feb 7 (Reuters) - South African miner Gold Fields has wanted to build a solar plant at its South Deep gold mine outside Johannesburg for more than three years.
+CAPE TOWN/JOHANNESBURG (Reuters) - South African miner Gold Fields has wanted to build a solar plant at its South Deep gold mine outside Johannesburg for more than three years.

-But it is still waiting for ministerial approval and a licence from the regulator to build a large generating facility.
+But it is still waiting for ministerial approval and a license from the regulator to build a large generating facility.

 Red tape has cost miners tens of millions of dollars in lost revenue over the past year, as power blackouts have dented their output at a time when they could have been generating their own power, they say.